-(f) In any place-
+- (f) In any place- - f) In any place-

 (i) Each apprentice shall, after the completion of his first year of apprenticeship, attend and be permitted by his employer to absent himself during ordinary working hours for the purpose of attending for four hours every week a suitable technical school or other school for study and instruction in the branch of the industry to which he is apprenticed. for the period of three years or for the period of any prescribed course approved by the union or by the Wages Board, if such school is available.
-Wherever in any State a State Technical School provides instruction in an apprenticeship trade such State Technical School shall be accepted as a suitable school for the purpose of this determination.
+Whereever a State Technical School provides instruction in an apprenticeship trade such State Technical School shall be accepted as a suitable school for the purpose of this determination.

-(ii) If there be no such technical or other school as aforesaid, then the employer shall permit the apprentice for four hours in any week during ordinary working hours to perform on the employer's premises the theoretical or practical work of or incidental to a correspondence course with such technical or other school until the course is completed, provided that the said course is approved by the said union or the Wages Board.
+(ii) If there be no such technical or other school as aforesaid, then the employer shall permit the apprentice for four hours in any week during ordinary working hours to perform on the employer's premises the theoretical or practical work of or incidental to a correspondence course with such technical or other school until the course is completed, provided that the said course is approved by the union or the Wages Board.

-(iii) If the apprentice produce a certificate from such technical in the said course is approved by the said union or the wages Board.
+(iii) If the apprentice produce a certificate from such technical or other school showing that he has given

-Wages Board,
+Wages Board.